-Back pain can be caused by a number of different injuries and conditions and different causes of back pain affect different systems of the body: muscular, skeletal, central nervous, etc. That’s why doctors will often perform a variety of tests aimed at finding weaknesses in one or all of these systems in order to find and confirm a diagnosis.
+Back pain can be caused by a number of different injuries and conditions, and different causes of back pain affect different systems of the body: muscular, skeletal, central nervous, etc. That’s why physicians will often perform a variety of tests aimed at finding weaknesses in one or all of these systems in order to find and confirm a diagnosis.

-An accurate history and physical exam will be the first step towards coming to a firm diagnosis.
+An accurate history and physical exam will be the first step toward coming to a firm diagnosis.
 The history and physical examination provide 90 percent of the necessary information to determine the cause of the pain.
-Tests that target the patient’s reflexes, nerves, and muscular strength are almost always a component of the physical exam.
-These tests are very helpful in indicating problems like herniated discs, sciatica, pinched nerves, and other spinal conditions.
+Tests that target the patient’s reflexes, nerves and muscular strength are almost always a component of the physical exam.
+These tests are very helpful in indicating problems like herniated discs, sciatica, pinched nerves and other spinal conditions.

-During the physical exam, the doctor may ask you to:
+During the physical exam, the physician may ask you to:

 - Walk on your toes

 - Walk on the soles of your feet